mankeip3531/github-tutorial/README.md

 2. In order to undo "add"ing to the stage, you have to type `git reset` and the file's name.

 #### undo push
-* In your repository, type in `git push -f origin HEAD^:master` to undo last your push back
+* In your repository, type in `git push -f origin HEAD^:master` to undo your last push and revert it back to the last changes.